aistabci/abci-docs/ja/docs/abci-cloudstorage/publishing-a-dataset.md

 Name: ABC Dataset

 # required
-Description: This is a fictitious dataset
+Description: This is a fictitious dataset ....
+(50 or more characters)

 # object detection, vehicle, action recognition, earth observation, etc.
 Keywords: image processing, health